PECOS-packages/PECOS/crates/pecos-neo/docs/design-patterns.md

 │       .with_p1(), .with_p2(), .with_p_meas()
 │
 ├─► Need leakage, seepage, emission?
-│   └─► Use FlowNoiseModelBuilder
+│   └─► Use CompositeNoiseModelBuilder
 │       .with_p1_emission_ratio(), .with_leak_rate()
 │
 ├─► Need gate-specific noise?
-│   └─► Use GateDependentChannel or custom FlowChannel │
+│   └─► Use GateDependentChannel or custom CompositeChannel │
 └─► Need custom noise logic?
-    └─► Implement NoiseChannel trait or use flow primitives
+    └─► Implement NoiseChannel trait or use composite primitives
 ```

 ### Noise Model Comparison